dwmkerr/hacker-laws/README.md

 [The Law of Conservation of Complexity on Wikipedia](https://en.wikipedia.org/wiki/Law_of_conservation_of_complexity)

-This law states that there is a certain amount of complexity in a system which cannot be eliminated - it is intrinsic.
+This law states that there is a certain amount of complexity in a system which cannot be reduced.

-One way to think of this is that there is a certain amount of inherent complexity.
-You can 'move it around', by restructuring code, but you cannot eliminate it.
-One interesting angle is that even by making the overall system less complex, you potentially just shift the eliminated complexity _to the user_ - forcing them to behave in a more complex way.

-Another way to think of the law is this.
 Some complexity in a system is 'inadvertent'.
-It is complexity because something is poorly structured, obtuse, or doesn't effectively model a certain problem well.
-This can be reduced (or eliminated).
-However, some complexity is 'intrinsic' - is is a consequence of the complexity of the problem being solved.
+It is a consequence of poor structure, mistakes, or just bad modeling of a problem to solve.
+Inadvertent complexity can be reduced (or eliminated).
+However, some complexity is 'intrinsic' - is is a consequence of the complexity inherent in the problem being solved.
 This complexity can be moved, but not eliminated.

+One interesting element to this law is the suggestion that even by simplifying the entire system, the intrinsic complexity is not reduced, it is _moved to the user_, who must behave in a more complex way.

 ### ⭐⭐⭐ The Unix Philosophy